On this page

 For a students collection, ensure that the

 gpafield is always a positive number.
-This validation catches typos during data entry.
+This validation prevents errors during data entry.

-When you add validation to an existing, non-empty collection:
+After you add schema validation rules to a collection:

 By default, when an insert or update operation would result in an invalid document, MongoDB rejects the operation and does not write the document to the collection.